francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 successfully as backprop, on deep models and large datasets.

-Despite some cool findings and a lot of fun had in the way, my work in the past 3 years strongly suggests that the answer to this question is "***No***".
+Despite some cool findings and a lot of fun had in the way, my work in the past 3 years strongly suggests that the answer to this question is "no".
 More precisely, ***while deep neural networks trained with PC clearly show some advantageous properties over BP, these benefits are either negated or become computationally prohibitive at large scale, at least on standard digital hardware (GPUs)***.
 It's worth highlighting one of these benefits that my work clearly established, with the help of my amazing collaborator [El Mehdi Achour](https://scholar.google.com/citations?user=A-i6nwgAAAAJ&hl=en).
 In fact, I think this is the coolest—even if definitely not the most impactful—result of my PhD, in the sense of it being very surprising or unexpected.

 First we need to understand how PC differs from BP.
 It all boils down to how inference is done.
 While in BP inference is simply modelled by a fixed